Information Lifecycle Management (ILM)

 ILM and Records Management are related but distinct processes.
 ILM involves managing the entire lifecycle of information, including data, documents, and other types of content, while Records Management focuses specifically on managing records, which are defined as “information created, received, and maintained as evidence and information by an organization or person, in pursuance of legal obligations or in the transaction of business.”
 Records Management is typically more focused on compliance and legal requirements, while ILM is broader in scope and may encompass a wider range of information types and processes.

-Information lifecycle management is the practice of applying certain policies to effective information management.
-This practice originated from managing information in physical forms such as paper, microfilm, negatives, photographs, audio or video recordings, and other assets.
+ILM is the practice of applying certain policies to effective information management.
+This practice originated from managing information in physical forms such as paper, microfilm, negatives, photographs, audio or video recordings and other assets..
+It simply means the change history of any product or process from start to end or up to execution.

-ILM includes every phase of a "record" from its start to end.
+ILM includes every phase of a "record" from creation to disposal.
 While it is generally applied to information that rises to the classic definition of a record (and thus related to records management), it applies to all informational assets.
 During its existence, information can become a record by being identified as documenting a business transaction or as satisfying a business need.
-In this sense, ILM has been part of the overall approach to enterprise content management.
+In this sense, ILM has been part of the overall approach of enterprise content management.

-However, "business" should be understood broadly and not strictly associated with commercial or enterprise activities.
+However, the term "business" is best understood in a broader context and is not strictly associated with commercial or enterprise activities.
 While many records may relate to business enterprises, not all do.
 Some documented information serves to record historical events or significant moments rather than business activities.
 Examples of these are birth, death, medical/health, and educational records. e-Science, for example, is an area where ILM has become relevant.

-In 2004, the Storage Networking Industry Association, on behalf of the information technology (IT) and information storage industries, attempted to assign a new broader definition to Information Lifecycle Management (ILM).
-A definition released in October of 2004 at the Storage Networking World conference in Orlando, Florida, stated that "ILM consists of the policies, processes, practices, and tools used to align the business value of information with the most appropriate and cost-effective IT infrastructure from the time information is conceived through its final disposition."
-In this view, information is aligned with business processes through management policies and service levels associated with applications, metadata, information, and data.
+In 2004, the Storage Networking Industry Association, on behalf of the information technology (IT) and information storage industries, attempted to assign a new and broader definition to Information Lifecycle Management (ILM).
+A definition that it released that October at the Storage Networking World conference in Orlando, Florida, stated that "ILM consists of the policies, processes, practices, and tools used to align the business value of information with the most appropriate and cost-effective IT infrastructure from the time information is conceived through its final disposition."
+In this view, information is aligned with business processes, through management policies and service levels associated with applications, metadata, information, and data.

 Related: